The Sensitivity of Eclipse Mapping to Planetary Rotation: Introduction

 A hard limit on rotation rates is set by the break-up velocity, faster than which the speed of material at the planet's measured radius reaches the escape velocity for the planet \citep[e.g.~][]{Porter1996}:

-where $M_\mathrm{P}$, $R_\mathrm{P}$, and $\rho_\mathrm{P}$ are the planetary mass, radius, and density, respectively. \citet{Bryan2020b} reports their rotational velocities in terms of this break-up velocity $v_\mathrm{b}$, with measured fractions ranging from 0.05--0.66 in their sample.
-We currently do not have reliable measurements of rotation periods for planets at intermediate orbital periods --- those too close to their stars to be imaged but too far to be easily characterizable targets with high-resolution transmission spectroscopy.
+where $M_\mathrm{P}$, $R_\mathrm{P}$, and $\rho_\mathrm{P}$ are the planetary mass, radius, and density, respectively. $\rho_\mathrm{J} \approx$1.3 g cm$^{-3}$ is the bulk density of Jupiter. \citet{Bryan2020b} analyzed rotational line broadening in the spectra of 27 planetary-mass objects and compared their derived rotational velocities in terms of the break-up velocity, with measured fractions $v/v_\mathrm{b}=$0.05--0.66 in their sample.
+We currently do not have reliable measurements of rotation periods specifically for planets at intermediate orbital periods --- those too close to their stars to be directly imaged but too far to be easily characterizable targets with high-resolution transmission spectroscopy.
 The diversity of rotation rates of planets in our own Solar System points to a potentially large range, but as with the argument for widely-separated companions there should be a hard limit where the planet material must remain bound.

 Complementary to the question of rotation rate is the alignment of the spin axis relative to the orbital plane, often measured as obliquity, which along with the rotation rate is expected to asymptotically dampen to a minimum energy state.
-In the case of spin axis orientation, the preferred obliquity is zero for a similar range of orbital periods.
+In the case of spin axis orientation, the preferred obliquity is zero for a similar range of orbital periods as for spin synchronization.
 Just as with rotation rate, obliquities of Solar System planets span the entire possible range, and are thought to arise from a combination of tidal interactions between planets \citep[see e.g.~][]{Ward2004,Hamilton2004,Brunini2006} or past impacts \citep{Lissauer1991,Dones1993,Brunini1995}.
 To date, obliquity constraints have only come from widely-separated planetary-mass companions \citep[e.g.~][]{Bryan2020a,Bryan2021}, and both show significant spin obliquities which are likely to have been imprinted through the companions' formation pathway, potentially through gravitational instability in their protoplanetary disks.
 This represents the cutting edge of obliquity measurements, and therefore there are still many measurements left to the future for planets at a wide range of orbital separations, especially those thought to form from core accretion.
+Obliquity in planets on close-in orbits can also manifest itself in thermal phase curves, as was speculated for the Hot Jupiter CoRoT-2 b in \citet{Adams2019b}.